htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 This ``RANK`` does not work if a job is submitted with an image size of more 10\ :sup:`12` Kbytes.
-However, with that size, this ``RANK`` expression preferring that job would not be HTCondor’s only problem!
+However, with that size, this ``RANK`` expression preferring that job would not be HTCondor's only problem!

 Machine States
 ''''''''''''''